bartobri/spring-server/README.md

 void terminate(void);

 /*
- * The write_log() function write an entry to the log file.
+ * The write_log() function writes an entry to the log file.
 Uses printf
  * formatting and parameters.
  */
 void write_log(char *format_string, ...);